fps4/core-backup/README.md

-# FPS GitHub Backup
+# GitHub Backup

-`fps-github-backup` is a containerized utility that captures daily snapshots of GitHub repositories and related metadata.
+`github-backup` is a containerized utility that captures daily snapshots of GitHub repositories and related metadata.
 Each run mirrors the repositories, exports issues/PRs/projects, stores the artifacts under a date-based folder structure, and enforces time-based retention.

 ## Features
 - Mirrors repositories (including optional wikis) and packages them as compressed archives.